stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 ## 4.1 Background

 The CDC estimates [[36](https://www.cdc.gov/coronavirus/2019-ncov/index.html)] that COVID-19 will be 10 times more deadly than the common flu.
 This means that if the common flu related deaths is 52,000 for the USA in 2020, the expected number of deaths for COVID-19 is 520,000.
-If the US population in the year 2020 is 329,227,746 people [[37](https://www.census.gov)], the percent of the population that will likely die of COVID-19 is 0.16%:
+If the US population in the year 2020 is 329,227,746 people [[37](https://www.census.gov)], the percent of the population that will likely die of COVID-19 is 0.16% (roughly 16 in every 100 people):

 	(520,000 / 329,227,746) * 100 = 0.157%

-The current death percent of population (May 6, 2020) is 0.017% (roughly 22 in every 1,000 people):
+The current death percent of population (May 13, 2020) is 0.025% (roughly 2 in every 100 people):

-	(71,064 / 329,227,746) * 100 = 0.022%
+	(82,376 / 329,227,746) * 100 = 0.025%

 Compare this to the cancer, 2.915%: